 What is Lyme disease?

-Lyme disease is an infection caused by borrelia, a type of bacteria called a spirochaete.
-Lyme disease can affect any part of the body, most commonly skin, central nervous system, joints, heart, rarely eyes and liver.
+Lyme disease is an infection caused by Borrelia, a type of bacteria called a spirochaete.
+Lyme disease can affect any part of the body, most commonly the skin, central nervous system, joints, heart, and rarely the eyes and liver.

-Lyme disease is common in parts of the United States (particularly in Massachusetts) and in Europe, but is reported from many areas of the world.
+Lyme disease is common in parts of the United States (particularly in Massachusetts) and Europe but is reported from many areas of the world.
 In New Zealand and Australia, cases have only been confirmed in people that have recently travelled from an endemic area.

 Lyme disease is also called Lyme borreliosis.

 There are different types of Borrelia in each continent resulting in various forms of Lyme disease in North America and Europe.